-The content and design of this course is to familiarize students with the history, diagnosis and treatment of combat stress and trauma (CST) in the lives of primarily military people but also the effects of CST on civilian populations exposed to war operations.
-The course will further provide information concerning the effects of CST on families.
-Through lecture, class discussion, directed readings and case studies, students will become acquainted with Combat Stress and Trauma, its causes and effective treatments.
-Emphasis will be placed on diagnosis, treatment, referral resources and community providers.
-The veterans families will be an additional area of emphasis.
-Students will gain knowledge of: 1) the prevalence and complexity of combat stress and trauma; 2) diagnosis and treatment methods for returning veterans; and 3)referral resources for veterans and their families.
-Students will demonstrate proficiency in: utilizing the DSM-IV both as a reference and as an internalized knowledge base; interpreting and applying the 5 Axes of the DSM-IV-T; and understanding the nature and complexity of combat stress and trauma.
+The content and design of this course is to familiarize students with the history, diagnosis and treatment of combat stress and trauma (CST) in the lives of primarily military people, but also the effects of CST on civilian populations exposed to war operations.
+The course will further provide advanced information concerning the effects of CST on veterans' families.
+Through lecture, class discussion, directed readings and case studies, students will become acquainted with causes and effective treatments of CST.
+Emphasis will be placed on diagnosis, treatment, referral resources and the support systems.
+CAGS students will gain advanced knowledge of: 1) the prevalence and complexity of combat stress and trauma; 2) counseling and treatment methods for returning veterans and their families; and 3) referral resources for veterans.
+Students will demonstrate proficiency in understanding the nature and complexity of combat stress and trauma.